torikul007/Ever_Shop/README.md

 ### Create a bug report

-If you see an error message or run into an issue, please [create bug report](https://github.com/evershopcommerce/evershop/issues/new).
-This effort is valued and it will help all EverShop users.
+If you see an error message or run into an issue, please [create bug report]This effort is valued and it will help all EverShop users.

 ### Submit a feature request